 At the beach, there are a couple of free activities with stand up paddle boarding and sunrise yoga available free of charge.
 If you can tear yourself away from the beach, there are also 4 tennis courts and special privileges at the nearby Ko’Olina Golf Club.
 If you have the kids with you there is also a kids club and a young adults club for ages 12+.
 There is a beautiful wedding chapel on site if you are considering getting married in Hawaii.
 FS guests also get access to the adjoining Lanikuhonua Cultural Estate and nature reserve.

 How to get it cheaper

-Apart from using cashback sites, the Four Seasons often does special packages which include the current “stay 4 nights get 1 free”.
+Apart from using cashback sites, the Four Seasons often does special packages such as “stay 4 nights get 1 free”.
 You can see more information here.
-I used Propeller Travel to book my Virtuoso deal.
+You can use our partners GTC to book my Virtuoso deal.
 This is the same rate as the FS best available rate but includes extras.
 I received free breakfast up to $95 per room per night, $100 spa treatment credit, a free upgrade (subject to availability) and a welcome fruit and water platter.

 I generally have very high standards, as you may have gathered.
 Unusually for me, there was virtually nothing I really could fault here and certainly nothing with the service.
 Although it is very expensive, you could always do what I did and combine it with some cheaper hotels on your trip to keep the overall cost down.
 The FS Oahu is a lovely way to spend a couple of days just relaxing and being pampered.
 I will definitely be back next time I am on Oahu.